22XploiterCrew-Team/Gel4y-Mini-Shell-Backdoor/README.md

 [2023-12-03 18:55:11] [INFO] Malware detected: 0
 [2023-12-03 18:55:11] [INFO] Malware removed: 0
 ```
+The result obtained is that the webshell is not detected as "Malware Bailout".

 Features [UPDATED]
 --------
+There are several features that may be very useful for executing on the server, we have only added important features that are commonly used to manage target files

 * ***PHP BackConnect***
 * ***Command Shell***